A constant calm

 Real talk: No One is Moving Enough Right Now!
 We probably weren’t moving enough before all this but a lot of folks turned the sedentary dial up to 8 or 9.

 I’ve been teaching yoga for a long time so people are often surprised to hear me say this but yoga might not be the movement you need right now.

-Feeling a sluggish? try bouncing, on a trampoline or the balls of your feet.
+Feeling sluggish? try bouncing, on a trampoline or the balls of your feet.
 Feeling anxious? try a big movement like jumping jacks.
 Feeling angry?
-Try wringing out a rolled up towel or doing a few pushups.
+Try wringing out a rolled-up towel or doing a few pushups.
 Feeling stuck in your head?
 Try tossing or bouncing a ball (try these, they are amazing and can be purchased from our site here)

 Not sure what to do?
 When in doubt take a walk outside, if possible around trees.

 These are merely ideas and an invitation to pause, turn your attention inward and experiment.

 Your health and well-being are of the utmost importance.
 And that doesn’t mean everything we do needs to be super serious.
 Things are different right now and this may just be the time for you to try something a little different too.
 Have fun with it.
 Perhaps your journey leads you to a primal scream session.

 Not sure what to do try?
 Call me, we can figure it out together.